 In 1969, he was trained as a peace marshal by a Quaker group to hold the peace during the Moratorium March in Washington DC.

-In 1970, Berman studied yoga and meditation and began teaching them for the Integral Yoga Institute.
-He raised a family and in 1988, he began Citizen Diplomacy work with Russia, and attended the International Peace Marathon in Moscow.
+In 1970, he recognized that peace begins within so he studied yoga and meditation and began teaching them representing the Integral Yoga Institute.
+He raised a family and in 1988, he began Citizen Diplomacy work in the Soviet Union, and attended the International Peace Marathon in Moscow.
 He returned to the States, and after being with people from over 70 nations running a marathon for peace, began lecturing on the vision of our one global family working for peace.

 In 1989 Berman joined the group Global Family and went on a citizen diplomacy trip back to Russia teaching Barbara Marx Hubbard’s, “Resonating Core Groups” and meditation.
 In June of that year, with Global family, he helped facilitate, Seeking the True Meaning of Peace, hosted by the Costa Rican government and the United Nations, in San Jose, Costa Rica.
 The 14th Dalai Lama, and 700 other peace builders attended this conference.

 Following 9/11, Berman started a listening group in his community to facilitate using listening skills as a path to conflict resolution.
-In 2002, he was invited by the director of The Compassionate Listening Project to travel to Berlin, Germany to help facilitate a group of Jews and Germans with healing the emotional wounds resulting from World War II and the Holocaust.
+In 2002, he was invited by the director of The Compassionate Listening Project to travel to Germany to help facilitate a reconciliation group of Jews and Germans, healing the emotional wounds resulting from World War II and the Holocaust.

 ABOUT OJAI, CALIFORNIA, U.S.A. (from Wikipedia)